KumarRobotics/kr_mp_design/README.md

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release #if you want other cmake flags later make sure you reset the config catkin build
 ```
+If building packages require a specific cmake version, follow [this](https://apt.kitware.com/) for cmake installation instructions.

+Download the files from [here](https://drive.google.com/drive/folders/1LImwhYTajVImL3pydA4d91aILSOMddD3?usp=sharing) for point-cloud of real maps, pre-generated maze maps, and dispersion planner precomputed offline file.
+If you want to run obstacle maps with other planners, you do not need these files.

 Next give path to the json file in tracker_params_mp.yaml : dispersion/graph_file: FILL IN PATH

 Coming soon: Splitting the repos to fly the quad to a different repo than the ones that do mapping.
 ### Components